hightechu/hightechu-academy-meetmaps/README.md

 # :iphone: MeetMaps :mask:

-**A Project Created during the 2020 HighTechU ECE Virtual Skills Academy Pilot**
+**A Project Created during Cohort 1 of the 2020 HighTechU Computer Science Skills Academy**

 ---